We Resell good quality secondhand uniforms

 for YOU to Reuse,

-Our intern Olivia has researched and created fantastic ways to recycle all the donations we receive at BHSU, as not all donations are in a suitable condition for resale.
+Our intern Olivia has researched and created fantastic ways to recycle all the donations we receive at Smarter Uniforms, as not all donations are in a suitable condition for resale.

 1. What happens to your donations?

 All donations at Smarter Uniforms are sorted into current uniform, non-uniform, out-of-date uniform, and damaged.
-Then, what is current uniform is all washed and put into the shop.
+All current uniform is washed and prepared for sale in the shop.

-Clothes that are non-uniform, out-of-date uniform or damaged are then sent off to the three different organisations depending on the condition of the clothes.
+Clothes that are non-uniform, out-of-date uniform or damaged are then sent off to different organisations depending on the condition of the clothes.
+However, we are always looking to develop our recycling scheme so if you are aware of a scheme in need of waste textiles, please do not hesitate to contact us.

 3. Where do the damaged clothes go?